joshuamschmidt/prsPower/README.md

 Some simple functions with usage examples to derive power calculations of PRS vs outcome, and pr affected across PRS quantiles.

+If viewing on github (https://github.com/joshuamschmidt/prsPower), it is best to look at README.pdf for a properly formatted doc, and README.Rmd for the underlying R code.

 ## Example: generate a GRADE like data set.

 This study has recruited ~ 1000 individuals, with ~ population affected